 We have parner certified labs labs that can certify your design, and we can take care of the submission process.

-Our experience is that BT testing and certification can be obtained in approximately two weeks.
-Combined with other testing it may take up to 4 weeks to complete.
+Our experience is that BT testing and certification can be obtained in approximately 3-4 weeks.
+Combined with other testing and the necessary paperwork submission, it may take up to 5 weeks to complete.

 Aside from the cost charged by a testing house which depends on the specific design, the Bluetooth SIG charges the following fees to obtain a declaration and QDID: